The PTP Academy

 Step 2: Attend an Info Session (Mandatory)

-After submitting your application, Education Program Manager Reyna Erika Bonaparte will be in touch to confirm your attendance at one of the two dates.
+After submitting your application, Associate Education Director Reyna Erika Bonaparte will be in touch to confirm your attendance at one of the two dates.

 Step 3: Group Audition